fiftysevendegreesofrad/BayesianDrape/README.md

 time code in test_all.py. before refactor 0.0082 after 0.030! not so good. could it be reuse of n1_zs n2_zs requiring torch backtrace to preserve the graph? yes. fixed -> time=0.008.

+TODO split lines at appropriate points

+weird - bridge test out looks to have changed priors even when not decoupled todo retry it with old checkout to confirm